FehintolaObafemi/personal-portfolio/content/projects/AWIATD.md

 showInProjects: true
 ---

-An Amazon Alexa and Raspberry Pi project that allows a user to know who exactly is knocking at their door using facial recognition.
+An Amazon Alexa and Raspberry Pi project that alerts the primary user about guests and potential intruders using facial recognition software incorporated with an artificial intelligence algorithm.